-Given the highly globalised corporate climate in which thousands of organisations operate, intellectual property challenges are becoming more prevalent.
-Given the level of competition created by this environment, businesses understand how crucial it is to preserve their intellectual property while having requisite insights about the market in which they are likely to succeed.
-The term “intellectual property” (IP) covers many ideas, including trade names, industry reports produced by research companies, photographs, books, recipes, medications, trade secrets, industrial techniques, and architectural designs.
+Given the highly globalised corporate climate in which thousands of organisations operate, Intellectual Property challenges are becoming more prevalent.
+With a tremendous increase in the level of competition created by this environment, businesses understand how crucial it is to preserve their IP while having requisite insights about the market in which they are likely to succeed.
+The term “Intellectual Property” (IP) encompasses protection offered for technical inventions, trade names, industry reports produced by research companies, photographs, books, recipes, medications, trade secrets, industrial techniques, and architectural designs.

-A thorough market study can give important information about opportunities, audiences, market influencers and trends, competitors, and product-market fit when considering commercialising a product or service offering.
+A thorough market study can give important insights into opportunities, audiences, market influencers and trends, competitors, and product-market fit when considering commercialising a product or a service offering.
 These insights can guide decisions on how to scale the business opportunity, assess success, and move commercialisation activities forward.

 Market research is any organised effort to gather information about target markets or customers.
-It is an essential component of business strategy.
-It is a process of gathering, analysing and interpreting information about a call, about a product or service to be offered for sale in that market, and about the past, present and potential customers for the product or service; research into the characteristics, spending habits, location and needs of your business’s target market, the industry as a whole, and the particular competitors you face.
+It is an essential component of business strategy and involves a process of gathering, analysing, and interpreting information about a call, a product or a service to be offered for sale in that market, and about the past, present and potential customers for the product or service; research into the characteristics, spending habits, location and needs of your business’s target market, the industry as a whole, and the particular competitors you face.

-We at IIPRD, through its team of MBA’s, Accountants and Technical Subject Matter Experts (SMEs), provides a unique combination of research analysts who provide comprehensive market and revenue analysis reports on companies/ products/ technologies per client requirement.
+We at IIPRD, through our team of MBA’s, Accountants and Technical Subject Matter Experts (SMEs), provide a unique combination of research analysts who provide comprehensive market and revenue analysis reports on companies/ products/ technologies per client requirement.

 We also conduct secondary market research studies using the information assembled by government agencies, industry and trade associations, labour unions, media sources, chambers of commerce, educational institutions, scholarly articles, research studies, subscribed databases etc., within a quick turnaround time, to cater to your business needs.

-Our reports, which include Competitive analysis, help clients identify critical competitors, emerging players/products, markets covered by a particular technology, etc. The competitive study, also known as competitive intelligence, examines the direct and indirect companies that create goods or services that compete with the suggested product you would like to market now or in the foreseeable future.
-While indirect competitors provide a different kind of product or service that offers the same functional answer to the market problem in your target market, direct competitors are those businesses, people, and sold items that are substantially comparable to your planned offering.
-Although indirect rivals may provide various value propositions through multiple features, they nonetheless address the same issue you seek to resolve.
+Our reports, which include Competitive analysis, help clients identify critical competitors, emerging players/products, competitive landscape, white space analysis, market gaps, markets covered by a particular technology, among other attributes/parameters.
+Competitive study, also known as competitive intelligence, examines direct and indirect companies that create goods or services that compete with a suggested product the Client would like to market now or in the foreseeable future.
+While indirect competitors provide a different kind of product or service that offers the same functional answer to the market problem in the target market, direct competitors are those businesses, people, and sold items that are substantially comparable to planned offering.
+Although indirect rivals may provide various value propositions through multiple features, they nonetheless address the same issue is the desired to be resolved.

-We at IIPRD, provides a complete range of services and solutions relating to market research and analytics to Corporate and Consulting Firms around the globe.
-IIPRD has the requisite skill set to analyse the problem statement, execute its research projects based on the identified problem, and attempt to get only the data relevant to the solution of such a problem.
+We at IIPRD provide a complete range of services and solutions relating to market research and analytics to Corporate and Consulting Firms around the globe.
+IIPRD has requisite skill set to analyse problem statements, execute research projects based on identified problems, and retrieve relevant data to potential solutions of such problems.
 IIPRD has experience enabling clients to derive maximum value from research by providing comprehensive market and revenue analysis reports on companies/products/technologies.
 Market research plays a vital role in Intellectual Property Matters such as Licensing, Technology Transfer, and Litigation.
-Such statements help the Client/Attorney identify strong competitors, emerging players/products, and markets covered by a particular technology, among other desired information.
-We combine a client-focused approach with robust project management to offer a unique experience to our clients.
-We can provide Reports in syndicated formats or which can be customised to include key elements that clients prefer to have analysed as part of their research objectives.
+Such statements help the customers including corporate entities and global law firms identify strong competitors, emerging players/products, and markets covered by a particular technology, among other desired information.
+IIPRD combines a client-focused approach with robust project management to offer a unique experience to clients.
+IIPRD can provide reports in syndicated formats or which can be customised to include key elements that clients prefer to have analysed as part of their research objectives.